 À la Carte Care

-What if your child-care needs are utterly unpredictable?
+What if your 24 hour daycare needs are utterly unpredictable?
 For many entrepreneurs and part-time or flextime working moms, sticking to any one schedule or shared situation just isn’t possible—or even desired.
 And then there’s the money part.

 With real estate debt, an under-employed husband and three children under the age of 5, Renee Charbonneau of Pleasant Grove, UT, devised unconventional cost-free solutions when she started her own business as a virtual assistant in 2009.
 Some days she’d hop around to various free child-care centers at grocery stores (where she could be found strolling the aisles, talking on the phone to clients), and she traded half-hour piano lessons in her home for three hours of babysitting from trusted friends at her church.
 “I learned that we all have resources available to us if we go a little outside our comfort zone,” she says.